-Level 7 apprentices will choose a further two option modules from within the School of Nursing or the wider College of Medicine and Dental Sciences in line with their clinical specialist area of practice or role development requirements.
+Level 7 apprentices will choose a further two option modules from within the School of Nursing and Midwifery or the wider College of Medicine and Dental Sciences in line with their clinical specialist area of practice or role development requirements.

 Options modules can include:

 *These modules are available on a stand-alone basis.
 For more details click on the module title.